-Famously averse to books in the vernacular, Sir Thomas Bodley’s first catalogue of 1605 described 5000 items, of which 170 were written in English and only three were works of literature: a 1561 Chaucer; Lydgate’s Fall of Princes and Puttenham’s The Art of English Poesie.
+Famously averse to books in the vernacular, Sir Thomas Bodley’s first catalogue of 1605 described 5,000 items, of which 170 were written in English and only three were works of literature: a 1561 Chaucer; Lydgate’s Fall of Princes; and Puttenham’s The Art of English Poesie.
 However, in 1610, Bodley entered into an agreement with the Stationers’ Company of London to supply the Bodleian Library with copies of every new book published in England.
-From this time on, books in English became one of the Library’s strengths, although the uptake was always selective and well into the nineteenth century plays, novels and (to a lesser extent) poetry, were not claimed as copyright.
+From this time on, books in English became one of the Library’s strengths, although the uptake was always selective and plays, novels, and (to a lesser extent) poetry were not claimed as copyright well into the nineteenth century.

 Holdings from the seventeenth century

 The acquisition of English literary manuscripts began in earnest in the late seventeenth century, when the Library started to develop its now internationally important collections relating to this period.
 Most lavish among its benefactors was Richard Rawlinson who, in 1755, bequeathed nearly 2,000 books and upwards of 4,800 manuscripts.
-Among the manuscripts were more than 250 now assigned to Bodleian’s Rawlinson Poetry classification, consisting mostly of plays and poetical miscellanies, memorably the Shakespeare attribution ‘Shall I die, shall I fly’ (MS. Rawl. poet.
-160, fol.
-8v).
+Among the manuscripts were more than 250 now assigned to Bodleian’s Rawlinson Poetry classification, consisting mostly of plays and poetical miscellanies, memorably the Shakespeare attribution ‘Shall I die, shall I fly’.
 Seventy years later, the Bodleian was able to augment its holdings of Elizabethan drama and poetry by the 1821 gift of Edmund Malone’s extensively annotated early printed editions, including the famous Shakespeare Quartos and works by Beaumont and Fletcher, Chapman, Greene, Jonson and Massinger.

 Later acquisitions have included two important purchases: the first, in 1952, from P.J.
-Dobell, of four Thomas Traherne manuscripts, including ‘Centuries of Meditations’ as it is familiarly-known (MS. Eng. th. e.
-50), and two manuscripts of John Donne poems: the only surviving complete English autograph, ‘A Letter to the Lady Carey’ (MS. Eng. poet. d.
-197) and Nathaniel Rich’s variant copy of 'Meditation upon a Good Friday'.
+Dobell, of four Thomas Traherne manuscripts, including ‘Centuries of Meditations’ as it is familiarly known and two manuscripts of John Donne poems: the only surviving complete English autograph, ‘A Letter to the Lady Carey’; and Nathaniel Rich’s variant copy of 'Meditation upon a Good Friday'.
 These two purchases augment the 1960 gift of the 'Merton' and 'Dowden' manuscripts of Donne's sermons and poems.

 Holdings from the eighteenth and nineteenth centuries

-Shelley's manuscripts rank among the finest in the Library’s collections (see also additional Shelley papers, deeds and relics) and have established the Bodleian as a focus for the study of the Romantic movement.
-As well as Shelley’s own papers, the Library houses manuscripts relating to Mary Shelley and her family, and the papers of William Godwin and Mary Wollstonecraft.
+Shelley's manuscripts rank among the finest in the Library’s collections (see also additional Shelley papers, deeds, and relics).
+As well as Shelley’s own papers, the Library houses The Abinger Papers, comprising the correspondence and papers of three generations of the Godwin and Shelley families including manuscripts relating to Mary Shelley and her parents, William Godwin and Mary Wollstonecraft.

-Research into the second generation of Romantics was augmented in 1978 when the Lovelace-Byron papers were placed on long-term deposit, while the cultural precursors of Romanticism are represented in the Bodleian’s extensive collections of antiquaries’ papers (among them John Aubrey, Elias Ashmole and William Stukeley), and the correspondence and literary papers of William Gilpin.
+Research into the second generation of Romantics was augmented by the long-term deposit of the Lovelace-Byron papers, while the cultural precursors of Romanticism are represented in the Bodleian’s extensive collections of antiquaries’ papers (among them John Aubrey, Elias Ashmole, and William Stukeley), and the correspondence and literary papers of William Gilpin.

 In contrast to Shelley’s well-publicized life and works, Gerard Manley Hopkins’s reputation is wholly posthumous and derives from the corpus of manuscripts which he gave into the keeping of the Poet Laureate, Robert Bridges.
-These were purchased by the Library in 1953, together with Hopkins’s personal correspondence.
-Subsequently Robert Bridges’s own papers – including the Hopkins ‘A’ manuscript – were placed on long-term deposit in the Bodleian.
+The manuscripts and correspondence were purchased by the Bodleian Library in 1953.
+Robert Bridges’ own papers – including the Hopkins ‘A’ manuscript – were allocated to the Bodleian in 2018 under the Acceptance in Lieu of Tax Scheme, having previously been held on long-term deposit.

 The twentieth century to the present

-It is also important to note that literary papers are by no means confined to 'literary' collections in the Bodleian, as Isaiah Berlin’s archive – with its enormous range of correspondents – demonstrates, or that of the society hostess, Sibyl Colefax, which is a treasure trove of letters and autographs of the glamorous literati and well-connected of the period.
+Literary papers are by no means confined to 'literary' collections in the Bodleian Libraries, as demonstrated by Isaiah Berlin’s archive with its enormous range of correspondents.
+The archive of the society hostess Sibyl, Lady Colefax is also a treasure trove of letters and autographs from the period’s glamorous literati and well-connected.